 Ultimately, the new prescription is filled, and Allison’s love affair with the drug begins.
 “Why had it taken me so long to find OxyContin?” she thought to herself.
 “It was lovely.
 Blissful.
 Heaven.”

 THE ART of MANIPULATION

-Weiner chronicles the downward spiral of this woman’s addiction, which escalates to her purchasing pills online when her doctor refuses to refill the OxyContin prescription due to its highly addictive nature.
+Weiner chronicles the downward spiral of this woman’s drug abuse and addiction, which escalates to her purchasing pills online when her doctor refuses to refill the OxyContin prescription due to its highly addictive nature.